What to see and do in Luang Prabang

 Built in 1904 over a much older palace, this building was the former Royal Palace, King Sisavang Vong and his family’s residence during the French colonial era.
 Nowadays, it’s a museum where you can enjoy the history of Laos and its Royal family.
 It’s quite small, and it exhibits many items of historical and cultural importance, including the king’s elephant chair and an old cars collection.
-Here, in one of the Royal Palace rooms, is also displayed the Phra Bang (it means means “delicate Buddha”), the mystical national emblem of Laos.
+Here, in one of the Royal Palace rooms, there is on display the Phra Bang (it means “delicate Buddha”), the mystical national emblem of Laos.
 It is a statue 83 cm high, covered in gold leaf, and the most sacred and culturally significant Buddha image in Laos.
 The Royal Palace Museums is surrounded by a spacious garden where the beautiful How Phra Bang temple is located.

 2. Tak Bat (the alms giving ceremony)

 Tak Bat is one of the most popular attractions in Luang Prabang and a longstanding tradition in Laos Buddhist culture.
 At dawn, the monks depart from the temples heading to Sakkaline Road and all the side streets to collect alms of rice, fruit and local snacks from both locals and tourists.
 You can find the best location by looking at the many baskets and stools placed along the road.
 This charming ceremony is an authentic spiritual tradition dating back to the 14th century.